-Onto alla dangia namana Course title Optoelectronic sensors Level of course second cycle Teaching method laboratory course / project course / lecture Person responsible for the course Grzegorz Żegliński E-mail address to the person Grzegorz.Zeglinski@zut.edu.pl Course code (if applicable) WE-2-59 ECTS points 5 Semester winter/summer Language of instruction english Hours per week 4 Hours per semester 60 Objectives of the course At successful completion of this course the sensors, modelling and design.
-The course modelling methods of IR optoelectronic ser The students will get ability to design of mofiber-optic sensor systems. will also provide the nsor and their appli e basic knowledge of Entry requirements Academic courses: Mathematics, Physics. , - 1 The sensor software tools- lab training.
+Course title Optoelectronic sensors Level of course first cycle Teaching method laboratory course / project course / lecture Person responsible for the course Grzegorz Żegliński E-mail address to the person Grzegorz.Zeglinski@zut.edu.pl Course code (if applicable) WE-1-59 ECTS points 5 Semester winter/summer Language of instruction english Hours per week 4 Hours per semester 60 Objectives of the course At successful completion of this course the sensors, modelling and design.
+The course modelling methods of IR optoelectronic se The students will get ability to design of mofiber-optic sensor systems. will also provide the nsor and their appli e basic knowledge of Entry requirements Academic courses: Mathematics, Physics.
+The sensor software tools- lab training.
 The distance optical fiber sensor.
-The Light intensity-modulated fiber-optic di splacement sensor.
-The fiber optic interferometric device.
+The Light intensity-modulated fiber-optic d splacement sensor The fiber optic interferometric device.
 The characteristics of VIS diode lasers.
 The detector measurements for IR aplications.
 The laser driver.
 The amplificators for detectors.
 Temperature measurements by pirometer.
 The optical strain sensor based on fiber.
-Optoelectronic sensors for arduino platform 1 The subbsision tilme deadline for lab report Project work- The simple microcontroler cir tronic sensor for industrial application.
-Course contents Optoelectronic sensor technologies.
+Optoelectronic sensors for arduino platform The subbsision time deadline for lab report etronic concor for industrial application Course contents Project work- The simple microcontroler circuit with a optoelectronic sensor for industrial application.
+Optoelectronic sensor technologies.
 Multimode and singlemode fiber optic sensors.
 The birefringe in optical fibers.
 PM fiber ser Bragg fibers.
+13013.
 Holey and Photonic Crystal Fibers.
-Photonic : Bandgap Guidance a.
-Diode lasers for sensors.
+Photonic · Randgan Guidance Diode lasers for sensors. .
+Bandgap Guldance z.
 Detectors.
-Electronic drivers for sensor transmitters a nd receivers.
-Splitters and couplers for sensor systems.
-Optoelectronic sensors in the medicial appl ications.
-Industrial applications (The robotic industri automotive sensors).
+Electronic drivers for sensor transmitters a nd receivers Splitters and couplers for sensor systems. id receivers.
+Optoelectronic sensors in the medicial appl ications Industrial applications (The robotic industri automotive sensors).
 Sensor for IoT .
-Health monitoring. - , New optoelectronic sensors for environmer t monitoring.
-Lectures- multimedia presentations Lab exercises Assessment methods Final report lab report lecture project report Recommended readings Optics and Photonics: Volume 7 , World Sci entific, Singapore, 2 ntroduction to Optoelectronic Sensors, Series in 2009 , University Bookstore, B-74,New delhi, India,, Knowledge At successful completion of this course the students will be familiar with special optical fiber and optolectronic devices - modelling and design.
+Health monitoring. ae, gas sensers, , 44.555 551.551.57.
+New optoelectronic sensors for environmer it monitoring.
+Lectures- multimedia presentations Lab exercises Assessment methods Final report Test Lab report Recommended readings 1.
+Giancarlo C Righini , Antonella Tajani, Antonello Cutolo, An Introduction to Optoelectronic Sensors, Series in Optics and Photonics: Volume 7 , World Scientific, Singapore, 2009 2.
+Asit Baran Maity, Optoelectronics and Optical Fiber Sensors, University Bookstore, B-74,New delhi, India,, New delhi, India,, 2013 · Knowledge At successful completion of this course the students will be familiar with special optical fiber and optolectronic devices - modelling and design.
 The course will also provide the basic knowledge of optoeletronic sensors and their applications.
 Skills At successful completion of this course the students will be familiar with special optical fiber and optolectronic devices - modelling and design.
 The course will also provide the basic knowledge of optoeletronic sensors and their applications.